 - Citrus zest, lemon juice, burnt sugar, mint leaves, cinnamon, and cloves should all be added to the kettle.
 Mix the mixture with the kettle’s leftover boiling water.

 - Bring the kettle to a boil by placing it on the stove.
 After 20 minutes, remove from the heat and set aside.

 - Tea should be poured into glasses halfway, then garnished with mint.

 - If you enjoy drinking tea, you must try Moroccan tea, which is a favorite and well-liked beverage among the natives.
 The miraculous infusion tastes delightfully minty and is noticeably sweet.
 Both the classic tea and its spicy variation are available for tasting.
 The simplicity of preparation and the accessibility of the necessary ingredients vary across the two recipes.

 However, shouldn’t we discuss Moroccan tea today?
 Particularly, how it differs from other products of this kind and how customers feel about it.

-Moroccan mint tea is a sweet green tea infusion with mint that is well-liked throughout several North African nations.
+Is a sweet green tea infusion with mint that is well-liked throughout several North African nations.
 Over time, the beverage gained popularity across the Black Continent and eventually found its way from the Arab Gulf countries to the markets of Western Europe, particularly Spain and France.
 Tea is preferred cold or even with ice in Europe.

 In the land of mint tea, it is consistently offered to visitors.
 Males produce and serve the welcome drink, despite the fact that cooking is primarily a female responsibility in this culture.
 It would be impolite for visitors to turn down the opportunity to sample it.
 Moroccans drink mint tea throughout the day, not only before meals.